Calvert Manor Civic Association, Inc. By-Laws

 Section D. The term “Good Standing” means that dues owed for the current year have been paid.

 Section E. The term “quorum” refers to minimum of ten (10) voting members required for a valid meeting, with votes being carried by a 2/3 majority of the voting members present or by proxy.

 Article II – OBJECT

-Section A. The object of the Association shall be to promote and protect the general welfare of the community known and described as “CALVERT MANOR” located in Prince George’s County, State of Maryland; and the welfare of all its member property owners located in Calvert Manor.
+Section A. The object of the Association shall be to promote and protect the general welfare of the community known and described as “CALVERT MANOR” located in Prince George’s County, State of Maryland; and the welfare of all its member property owners and residentw/tenants located in Calvert Manor.

 Section B. To improve, manage, develop and take title to real estate; sell, assign, transfer, lease, pledge or otherwise dispose of real estate to which the Association may hold title.

 Section A. Full Membership.

 Owners of real property, single or joint holders, in Calvert Manor shall be members of the Association.
 In the event of multiple lot ownership, a maximum of two (2) voting memberships shall be allowed regardless of the number of lots owned.

 Section B. Each member shall be entitled to one (1) vote, in person, by proxy, electronic mail, or postal mail.